Eagen History, Family Crest & Coats of Arms

 Eagen Settlers in United States in the 20th Century

-- Anna Eagen, who emigrated to the United States, in 1907
+- Anna Eagen, who immigrated to the United States, in 1907

-- Mary M. Eagen, aged 32, who emigrated to the United States from Templemore, Ireland, in 1909
+- Mary M. Eagen, aged 32, who immigrated to the United States from Templemore, Ireland, in 1909

 - Catherine Eagen, aged 1, who settled in America from Co.
 Louth, Ireland, in 1911

-- Edward James Eagen, aged 3, who emigrated to the United States from Co.
+- Edward James Eagen, aged 3, who immigrated to the United States from Co.
 Louth, Ireland, in 1911

 - Frances Eagen, aged 42, who landed in America, in 1922